Brendan Rodgers Preview, Player Props: Rockies vs. Giants

 - The pitching staff for the Giants has a collective 8.6 K/9, which ranks 18th in the league.

-- The Giants have a 4.11 team ERA that ranks 13th across all MLB pitching staffs.
+- The Giants have the 13th-ranked team ERA across all league pitching staffs (4.09).

-- The Giants give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Giants allow the seventh-fewest home runs in baseball (157 total, 1.1 per game).

-- Webb tries for his 10th victory when he gets the start for the Giants, his 30th of the season.
-He is 9-12 with a 3.66 ERA and 173 strikeouts in 187 2/3 innings pitched.
+- Winn (0-2) gets the start for the Giants, his third of the season.

-- In his last time out on Monday, the right-hander tossed 6 2/3 innings against the Chicago Cubs, allowing three earned runs while surrendering five hits.
+- The right-hander last appeared in relief on Sunday, when he threw five scoreless innings against the San Diego Padres while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.